There's a limit to the complexity of objects that you can upload to Shapeways. We currently support up to 1 million polygons and/or 64 MB files.

-The picture below shows the results of a test with a small toy car model that had 480.000 polygons.
-Down to 120.000 polygons, the difference in quality is hardly noticeable.
-Below that, the model becoming rougher and rougher:
+The image below shows the results of a test with a small toy car model that had 480,000 polygons.
+Down to 120,000 polygons, the difference in quality is small:

-With models below 10 cm there's hardly a difference after printing when a file is 2 million polygons or just 200.000 polygons.
+With models below 10 cm there's not a big difference in print quality when a file is 2 million polygons or just 200,000 polygons.
 This is mostly due to the resolution of the printers.

 You can download and install MeshLab and import your model here.